 We are grateful to the Charlotte Parks Foundation for financially supporting a major portion of this project.
 The Parks Foundation had faith in our goal of reducing animal suffering by providing law enforcement officers with a manual for investigating animal cruelty.

-A special thank you to Samantha Mullen, the former Administrator of NYSHA, who has since taken a post at The Humane Society of the United States after many years of service.
+A special thank you to the late Samantha Mullen, a former Administrator of NYSHA, who retired from The Humane Society of the United States after many years of service.
 She provided key information on the animal hoarder section and expert review of the balance of the manual.

 A thank you also to our current Administrator, Sondra Woodvine, for all the effort she has put forth to ensure the successful completion of this manual.

 A thank you to Randall Lockwood, Ph.
-D., Vice-President of Training Initiatives, The Humane Society of the United States, and current Vice President for Anti-Cruelty Initiatives and Legislation Services for the ASPCA, for his editorial overview and support of this project.
+D., former Vice-President of Training Initiatives, The Humane Society of the United States, and current Vice President for Anti-Cruelty Initiatives and Legislation Services for the ASPCA, for his editorial overview and support of this project.

 We wish to thank the following individuals and organizations without whom this manual could not have been written.
 If we have missed anyone, it is an oversight we deeply regret.

 For law enforcement input and technical legal review, a thank you to:

-Joel E. Abelove, Esq., Assistant District Attorney, Rensselaer County
+Joel E. Abelove, Esq., former Assistant District Attorney, Rensselaer County